eyyMinda/eyyMinda/README.md

 **`Front-End Developer`**

-Currently Working as a shopify theme developer whilst expanding my knowledge in ReactJs, NextJs.
-Open to offers.
+I'm currently working as a Shopify theme developer and expanding my skills in ReactJS and Next.js.
+Additionally, I'm working on a game using UE5.
+Open to new opportunities.

 ---